marsp0/marsp0.github.io/articles/simple-json-parser.md

 ### First stage - memory allocation

 During the first stage the code iterates over the buffer and calculates how much space is going to be needed for strings and nodes.

+Strings - everything between quotes is counted as part of the string.
+The only special case are escaped double quotes.
+They need special care to prevent the string counter from stopping prematurely.
+The code has to also allocate a single byte instead of two.

+Nodes - the code uses symbols `,`, `]` and `}` to count the elements.
+The root node is always present, the comma is used to count internal elements to both objects and arrays and the closing brackets/parenthesis are used to count the final element of the container.
+Brackets/parenthesis inside the strings are skipped.

 ```c
 //json.c